HWSec-UNC/veriviz-documentation/docs/development/database.md

 # On the Database

 Currently, Veriviz uses a **PostgreSQL** database hosted on a service called [Neon](https://neon.tech/).
 We’re on Neon’s free tier, which includes **0.5 GB** of memory and limited read/write operations. **This is a good starting point**, but a more robust solution is definitely needed if you want to contribute or improve the project.
+It is recommended to start a new pod with a Postgres image downloaded on OKD so everything can be in one place.

 ## Database Table